Travis County assistance programs.

 Per Texas government officials, the assistance program is not intended to create long-term housing support for its participants, but instead it will provide shorter term relief in the form of three to 18 months of rental assistance.
 Also, grants will be provided to pay for security deposits and utility deposits as well as assistance for moving costs, and even motel vouchers can be offered.
 Call any of the agencies to learn more or apply.

-The Austin Texas Salvation Army runs several assistance programs for local residents.
-Call the agency at (512) 476-1111.
-They run an employment services program, provide holiday help, and more.
 One of the more pressing needs is for financial aid, and the Salvation Army may have limited funds to pay rent, utility bills, and even some medical expenses.
+Many emergency and case management services are offered from the Travis County Family Service program.
+Read more on Austin Salvation Army.

 All Saints Episcopal Church - Limited financial assistance for paying electric, water, gas, telephone, and utility/telephone hookup fees, gasoline vouchers, funds for medical and dental bills, eye care, and bus tickets.
 (512) 476-3589